mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 Matt <!-- .element: style="color: blue" -->

-ii.
+i. legal guardians can see their child's data ii.
 Scout Leaders can see their Youth Member data (to which they *should* already have access through member records).

 ---